-The Bureau of Charitable Organizations of the Pennsylvania Department of State 18 ("the Bureau") administers the State's Solicitation of Funds for Charitable Purposes Act.
-19 10 P.S. §162.1 et seq.
-This statute imposes extensive registration and information 20 disclosure requirements on charitable organizations, professional fundraisers and 21 22 professional solicitors that solicit in Pennsylvania.
+The Bureau of Charitable Organizations of the Pennsylvania Department of State ("the Bureau") administers the State's Solicitation of Funds for Charitable Purposes Act.
+10 P.S. §162.1 et seq.
+This statute imposes extensive registration and information disclosure requirements on charitable organizations, professional fundraisers and professional solicitors that solicit in Pennsylvania.
 Documents filed with the Bureau become public records.
 10 P.S. §162.11.
-The coverage of the statute is not limited to 23 those charitable organizations that are exempt from Federal taxation under 26 U.S.C.
-24 §501(c)(3), nor to those that hold themselves out to be established for any charitable 25 purpose.
-Instead, the statute purports to include those entities "who in any manner 26 emplo[y] a charitable appeal as a basis of any solicitation or an appeal which has a 27 tendency to suggest there is a charitable purpose to any solicitation."
+The coverage of the statute is not limited to those charitable organizations that are exempt from Federal taxation under 26 U.S.C. §501(c)(3), nor to those that hold themselves out to be established for any charitable purpose.
+Instead, the statute purports to include those entities "who in any manner emplo[y] a charitable appeal as the basis of any solicitation or an appeal which has a tendency to suggest there is a charitable purpose to any solicitation."
 10 P.S. §162.3.
-28 Charitable purpose is defined to include any "benevolent, educational, philanthropic, 29 humane, scientific, patriotic, social welfare or advocacy, public health, environmental conservation, civic or other eleemosynary" objective.
+Charitable purpose is defined to include any "benevolent, educational, philanthropic, humane, scientific, patriotic, social welfare or advocacy, public health, environmental conservation, civic or other eleemosynary" objective.
 Id.